-For the preparation of this report the Task Leader (ACCELI) liaised with the partners to provide their insights and contributions from each partner's business perspective.
+For the preparation of the first version of this report (D9.3) the Task Leader (ACCELI) liaised with the partners to provide their insights and contributions from each partner's business perspective.
 The input was provided based on a standardised template (See Annex I: Partner Fill-In Form) and the individual contributions prepared by the partners have been considered, reviewed and analysed for this Report.

-It is noted that on the final version of the deliverable and subject to the progression and development of the main deliverable of the Project (the ISOLA Platform), the Report shall further address the overall ISOLA ecosystem and its competitive edge vs competitors in the market as an integrated platform.
+In this final version of the deliverable and based on the progression and development of the main deliverable of the Project (the ISOLA Platform), this Report has been updated to the extent that it now also addresses the overall ISOLA ecosystem and its competitive edge vs competitors in the market as an integrated platform (rather than segregated technological components).
+The input from the partners was based on a standardised template (see Annex IV: Partner Fill - in Form v2).

-2 SWOT Analysis
+2 Market Analysis